Amazon Announced Limited FBA Shipment Update Amidst COVID-19 outbreak

 Running short of time?
 Get PDF of the blog in your mail.

 On March 17, 2020, Amazon took a giant precautionary step to prevent the potential spread of COVID-19 by Limiting the FBA services to Essential Products Only.
 Looking at the exposed demands of household and medical-related supplies, Amazon has decided to temporarily prioritize the products coming to their fulfillment centers.
-Amidst Coronavirus pandemic, this might seem the need of the hour, but this is also a huge bummer for Amazon sellers selling under other non-essential categories.
+Amidst the Coronavirus pandemic, this might seem the need of the hour, but this is also a huge bummer for Amazon sellers selling under other non-essential categories.

 Note: This limitation is only for sellers who have opted Amazon FBA for shipment & delivery and sellers who are following FBM are not affected by this.